You-Lab-MIT/MAD/README.md

 ## Training

-### Fast setup: training DINOv2 ViT-L/16 on your own dataset
+### Fast setup: training MAD ViT-L/16 on your own dataset

 Run MAD training on a single A100 nodes (4 GPUs) in a SLURM cluster environment with submitit: